fpindej/fpindej/README.md

 ## 🚀 Backend Developer | Software Architect | Software Craftsman

 > *Building scalable, production-ready applications with modern technologies for You.
-Swifltky and reliably*
+Swiflty and reliably*

 ---